 - Implementation and feasibility;

 - Business model applied by the company;

 - Opportunities and risks;

 - Operational and financial objectives;

 - Interest of shareholders;

 - Impact in the field of sustainability, including the effects on people and the environment;

 - Paying a fair share of tax in the countries in which ProQR operates;

 - Impact of new technologies and changing business models;

 - Any other relevant aspects such as charity and patient organizations.

-The Management Board executes the strategy by assuming the authority and responsibilities assigned to it by Dutch corporate law and by combining expertise and experience with entrepreneurial leadership.
-The Management Board operates under the supervision of the Supervisory Board.
-The Management Board is required to:
+The Board's executive directors are responsible for the execution of the strategy by assuming the authority and responsibilities assigned to it by Dutch corporate law and by combining expertise and experience with entrepreneurial leadership.